Mystic Journey (album)

 Mystic Journey is an album by the American musician Arlo Guthrie, released in 1996.
 It was Guthrie's first album of mostly new material in a decade.

-The album is dedicated to Ma Jaya Sati Bhagavati, Guthrie's Hindu guru.
+It is dedicated to Ma Jaya Sati Bhagavati, Guthrie's Hindu guru.

 Production

 The album was produced by Guthrie and his son, Abe.
 Cyril Pahinui played on the album.
 The songs were in part inspired by Guthrie's work as a hospice volunteer.
 Many were written three to four years before the recording sessions.
 "Moon Song" was written for The Byrds of Paradise, on which Guthrie starred.

 Critical reception

 The Washington Post wrote that, "derivative as they are, these tunes nonetheless possess a charm of their own, and Guthrie slides into them as if they were an old pair of slippers."
 The Wisconsin State Journal called Mystic Journey "an intimate, acoustic album about love, family and spiritualism."